nicomwong/distributed-database/README.md

 # Distributed Key-Value Store via Multi-Paxos

 ## TL;DR
-This project implements the "Multi-Paxos" version of the Paxos Consensus protocol, which is a harder but more capable version of the basic protocol.
-At a high level, the protocol gaurantees the consistent replication of some arbitrary data structure across a distributed system as long as the majority of the servers are alive.
+This project implements the "Multi-Paxos" version of the Paxos Consensus protocol which is harder but more more efficient than basic Paxos.
+At a high level, the protocol gaurantees the consistent replication of some arbitrary data structure across a distributed system as long as a majority of the servers are alive.

 This implementation maintains a key-value store among *N* servers being consumed by *M* clients.
+Clients can issue 'put' or 'get' requests to the K-V store.
+The two distributed data structures in this implementation are a key-value store and a blockchain.
+The key-value store is stored as multiple instances across the servers and must be managed by the distributed protocol.
+The blockchain is a transaction log replicated on every server used to validate consistency of the key-value store.

-Clients request that the K-V store be updated by a transaction.
-Many clients can be sending many requests at a time.
-To handle this, the protocol implements some concept of server "leader"-ship, "nomination" of the leader, and an "election" round, and the clients try to figure out who the leader is at any given moment.
-When a `key:value` pair is sent to the leader, it goes through several phases to replicate the data, ensure fault-tolerance, and ensure data consistency.
-As for the data structures, the key-value store is the primary data being served and the blockchain is just a transaction log used by each server to check its local state machine and transaction log against its peers'.
+One of the difficulties is that many clients can be sending many requests at a time.
+To handle this, the protocol implements some concept of server "leader"-ship, "nomination", and "election".
+When a key-value pair is sent to the leader, it goes through various phases to replicate the data while maintaining fault-tolerance and ensuring data consistency across the servers.

 ## How to use it?